 Take in art, music, and fun for the whole family at Canada's premiere art collection.

 Free with admission to the McMichael Gallery.

 Our fabulous horn player, Curtis Vander Hyden has been busy preparing the next episode of John Williams' epic space opera film score, arranging music from everyone's beloved dark chapter, Star Wars: Episode V - The Empire Strikes Back.
 Hear the music from the wintry Battle of Hoth, the unrelenting Imperial March, journey to the Dagobah system with Yoda's theme, experience the wrenching asteroid field chase, Han and Leia's sweeping love theme and much more!
-We'll also perform holiday favorites and more film music.
+We'll also perform new Simpsons medley arranged by our bassoonist, Kevin Harris.
 Fun for everyone in Free Times Cafe's casual music venue.